The AI-first unified platform for front-office teams

 2. Self-regulation

 Customers may not always be right or even polite.
-Still, CS representatives have to be able to maintain their composure, be patient with customers and refrain from any impulsive behaviours or words.
+Still, CS representatives have to be able to maintain their composure, be patient with customers and refrain from any impulsive behaviors or words.
 Especially in situations when customers may become frustrated due to the inconvenience they are experiencing, providing a remarkable Customer Experience means treating customers with patience at any moment.

 3. Motivation